Interacting with the Government

 Preparing Students to Interact with the Government in Salt Lake City, UT

-The English Skills Learning Center (ESLC) in Salt Lake City, Utah, knows that assimilation is more than just learning about holidays and cultural traditions.
+The English Skills Learning Center (ESLC) in Salt Lake City, Utah, knows that civic integration is more than just learning about holidays and cultural traditions.
 Integrating into a new community often means resetting expectations regarding your local and federal government agencies and learning how to interact with those agencies.
 To help with this transition, ESLC facilitates class discussions on real life interactions with the government and has regularly welcomed immigration services officers from U.S. Citizenship and Immigration Services (USCIS) to conduct mock interviews with their students.
-After receiving USCIS’ Citizenship and Assimilation Grant, ESLC began to integrate speakers from other government agencies into its class schedule, inviting speakers from law enforcement, mental health organizations, affordable housing programs, and local libraries to present to its citizenship students.
+After receiving USCIS’ Citizenship and Integration Grant, ESLC began to integrate speakers from other government agencies into its class schedule, inviting speakers from law enforcement, mental health organizations, affordable housing programs, and local libraries to present to its citizenship students.

 During one class, two police officers talked about what to do at a traffic stop, what constitutes an emergency, what happens during a domestic violence call, and how an actual arrest takes place.
 One of the students, a native Spanish speaker, asked about reporting a neighbor’s suspicious activities.
 After the presentation, she outlined the specifics of the situation to one of the officers who was fluent in Spanish.